• Home

 The tool comes with a library with over 80-plus charts.
 The data widgets in ChartExpo are perfect for visualizing map data, tables, percentages, gauges, and more.

 ChartExpo is for anyone who needs to create data visualizations and visual graphics for a variety of purposes.
-For example, you can create charts for blogs, reports, proposals, school reports, presentations, print collateral, and more.
+For example, you can create charts like Comparison Bar Charts for blogs, reports, proposals, school reports, presentations, print collateral, and more.

 But most of all, ChartExpo is for people who need to create beautiful charts without design skills.
-This highly intuitive tool offers lots of resources to improve your designer’s eye and make the most out of the tools provided in the editor.
+This highly intuitive tool offers a variety of resources to improve your designer’s eye and make the most out of the tools provided in the editor.

-Do you need a great-looking chart on its own or as a part of a dashboard, or inside a report or proposal?
-Look no further.
-ChartExpo is the tool you’ve been looking for all this time.
+Do you need a great-looking chart, a graph to show profit and loss, or a visually compelling dashboard?
+Whether it’s for a report, proposal, or presentation, ChartExpo is the tool you’ve been searching for all this time.

-You’ll be installing a cloud-hosted add-on on your Google Sheets.
+You’ll be installing a cloud-hosted add-on on your Google Sheets and creating the Sankey Chart.

-There are two methods to installing the ChartExpo add-on for Google Sheets:
+There are two methods for installing the ChartExpo add-on for Google Sheets:

 The second method: you can download ChartExpo directly from the Google Sheets App.

 A suitable type of data visualization chart should establish two aspects of your data.
 Firstly, it should show connections that are too complex to explain with words within the data.
-Secondly, it makes it easier for your target audience to understand the data story and consider the recommendations quickly.
+Secondly, it makes it easier for your target audience to understand the storytelling and consider the recommendations quickly.

-The main functions of charts are to transform raw data into insights to drive growth and profits in businesses.
+The main function of charts is to transform raw data into insights to drive growth and profits in businesses.
 Use graphs to create data narratives that generate emotional connections with target audiences.

 Use charts in situations where you cannot analyze tables for high-level insights quickly.